-Using an advisor can be very beneficial in circumstances that involve bad credit.
-Our specialists are able to approach lenders based on both your affordability and credit issues.
-As a result, our advisors can ensure you’re getting the best deal and will only apply with lenders likely to say yes.
+Getting the opinion of an advisor is beneficial in circumstances that involve poor credit.
+Specialists can approach lenders based on your affordability and credit issues.
+This ensures you get the best deal and apply with lenders likely to say yes.
 Speaking to a specialist can also save you a lot of money over the years.

-In situations such as shared ownership, you may find a lender that’s willing to give you a larger share of the home you’re buying.
-There’s a huge difference in owning 25% of your home in comparison to 75%.
+In situations such as shared ownership, you may find a lender willing to give you a larger share of the home you’re buying.
+There’s a considerable difference in owning 25% of your home compared to 75%.

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.